minkeymouse/nowcasting-kr/STATUS.md

    - Verify table/figure formatting and placement
    - **Status**: Report content complete, ready for compilation

 **Current Status**: All critical tasks completed.
 Report content is complete with 29/36 results (80.6%).
+All placeholder sections removed and replaced with actual results or documented limitations.
 Code finalized.
+Citations verified.
 Ready for PDF compilation (external dependency).

 ## Experiment Configuration